performant-software/Neatline/README.md

 At the heart of Neatline is the editing application, a web interface that lets you create exhibits, add records, annotate maps and timelines, and construct complex sequences and progressions that make arguments and tell stories about geospatial entities.

-To open the editing interface for an exhibit, click on the title of the exhibit on the exhibits browse page.
+To open the editing interface for an exhibit, click on the "Edit" link in the leftmost column of the exhibit listing on the browse page.

 ### Create a Layout